Guillemsc/guillemsc/README.md

 ### About me :video_game:

 I'm a passionate **game developer** based in Catalonia, Spain.
-I graduated from Game Design and Development in **2019**, and I've been making games since then, both alone, or with awesome people.
+I graduated from a Videogame Design and Development degree in **2019**, and I've been making games since then, both alone, or with awesome people.

 ### Reach me at :earth_americas: